bmlt-enabled/bmlt-versions/readme.txt

 = 1.1.3 =

-* Changed root server to pull version from github api.
+* Changed server to pull version from github api.

 = 1.1.2 =